make-plan

 knowledge-agent

-Build and query AI-powered knowledge bases from claude-mem observations.
-Use when users want to create focused "brains" from their observation history, ask questions about past work patterns, or compile expertise on specific topics.
+Build and query AI-powered knowledge bases from your observation history to create focused "brains" on specific topics.